Credit Card Merchant Fees Explained

 What Are Merchant Fees?

 Merchant services fees are charges you pay whenever a customer uses a card to make a purchase from your business.
 These fees are part of the cost of payment processing services.
+Merchant service fees include transaction fees, account fees, and incidental fees, which can significantly impact a business owner’s finances.
 The fee amount can vary based on the providers, banks, card issuers, and type of payment involved.

 Some merchant account providers charge a fixed fee per transaction without charging any additional fees.
 Others charge a little more than what the credit card issuer would charge directly.
-Some providers have a tiered pricing system that depends on card type and other variables.
+Some providers have a tiered pricing system that depends on card type and other variables, including whether the transaction involves a credit or debit card.

 No matter the provider you work with, you can’t avoid some kind of cost to your business.
 From Quickbooks merchant services fees to Chase merchant services fees, they’re simply inescapable.